MEHTAB-XYZ/LegalDocumentDigitization-InnovateXHackathon/README.md

 - Improve chatbot capabilities with RAG or custom fine-tuned models
 - Deploy a full-stack version with database support and authentication

----

-## Contribution

-This project was developed as part of a team effort during the DUK Hackathon.
-Contributions are welcome for improvements, refactoring, or deploying to production.